built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-workspace-browser-page-sharing.md

 ## If You Have Opted Into Home Workspace Or Page Management

-If you have enabled workspace management (see [how to customize workspace management](./how-to-customize-workspace-management.md)) or page management (see [how to customize browser page management](./how-to-customize-browser-page-management.md)) through home then the template will check to see if it should provide the option of sharing the workspace/page.
+If you have enabled workspace management (see [How To Customize Workspace Management](./how-to-customize-workspace-management.md)) or page management (see [How To Customize Browser Page Management](./how-to-customize-browser-page-management.md)) through home then the template will check to see if it should provide the option of sharing the workspace/page.

 # Where Are Shared Workspaces/Pages Saved?